koculu/Regor/docs-site/src/content/docs/api/createComponent.md

 - `template` (required): An HTML string or an object specifying the template for rendering the component.
 It defines the component's UI structure, either by selecting an existing DOM element or providing HTML content or a JSON structure.

-- `context` (optional): A function that defines the Regor context for the component.
-It should return the Regor context, which specifies the component's behavior and data.

-- `options` (optional): An array of strings that defines component properties or an object that configures various options for the component, including whether to use interpolation, props, or the component's default name.
+- `options` (optional): An array of strings that defines component properties or an object that configures various options for the component, including whether to use interpolation, props, the component's default name, or the component context.

 ## Return Value